ishanpranav/advent-of-code-2023/cstyle.md

 ## Wrapping

 - The line limit is 80 characters.
-- Do not split long strings to meet the character limit.
+- Split long strings to meet the character limit.

 ## Bracing